Midsumma Pride March

 Victoria Police have an official presence at Midsumma Pride March, as well as a contingent in the march – the LGBTIQ+ Liaison Officers and Vic Police march group is for Victoria Police employees who identify as LGBTAIQ+ and their allies.

-As with all Victoria's large-scale events, organised protests and parades, police officers are present as part of the event permit, and to deal with external threats of terrorism, or any situation that may become unsafe for event attendees.
+As with all Victoria's large-scale events, organised protests and parades, police officers are present as part of the event permit.
+The event permit requires Vic Pol to be present to monitor external threats or any situation that may become unsafe for event attendees.

 What is Midsumma's role in organising Midsumma Pride March?